Does a pretty deck with tropical leaves surrounding it seem like a great idea? Ferns can indeed go a long way in transforming the ambiance of a place.

 Moving on to the humidity level needed, this fern is best grown outdoors where it can get the right amount of humidity.
 Plus, some people add it to their palate when there is a special dinner planned in the house.

-1. Royal Fern
+Royal Fern

 Do you have problems with deer and rabbits eating up plants in the backyard?
 Then the royal fern is going to be an excellent option as it is very resistant to animals and is generally not eaten by them.
 Plus, they can grow up to a height of 6 feet, and the leaves grow in bunches.

 The only thing that you need to consider here is the space available because this option requires a lot of space to grow.
-If they are cramped into a small space, the plants would not be healthy and will not grow well.
+If they are cramped into a small space, the plants will not be healthy and will not grow well.

 Also, keep pruning all the brown leaves and ensure the soil is very moist even during dry seasons.
 Plus, make sure that it is grown under complete or partial shade as direct sunlight can cause the browning of leaves.

-1. Japanese Painted Fern
+Japanese Painted Fern

-If you want something unique in the house, then this fern can be a great showstopper with its silvery leaves and bluish red steam.
+If you want something unique in the house, then this fern can be a great showstopper with its silvery leaves and bluish-red steam.
 The silvery fronds arch gracefully and are bound to catch the attention of your guests.

 Now, these plants need to be kept under the sun or in partial shade where they get the benefits of sunlight.
 It is best to use rich soil to grow, but in case you do not have it, make sure that the soil is well-fertilized.
 Keep adding compost to the soil so that the nutrient level stays high and your plant will grow very well.

-1. Cretan Brake Fern
+Cretan Brake Fern

 Cretan Brake fern is a very popular type of house fern that is used especially because of its beautiful leaves that have unique shapes.
 They also hang in a certain way that looks attractive and draws the attention of people.
 We can compare it with a palm tree, which also has a central stem and stalks growing around.